 3. Finishing touches

-I enjoy the Astronomy Tools Action Set and continue to utilize the useful 1-click actions when processing in Photoshop.
+I enjoy the Astronomy Tools Action Set and continue to utilize useful 1-click actions when processing in Photoshop.
 Some of the actions applied were “Increase Star Color” and “Make Stars Smaller”.
 The StarSpikes Pro filter was used to create a synthetic diffraction spike on the star 52 Cygni.

 I also created and applied a master luminance layer using the Ha and OII grayscale images for an increase in contrast and structure.
 This is a powerful image processing technique that can be enjoyed after collecting narrowband images with a color camera.